Awards of the Royal National Lifeboat Institution: Official awards to the RNLI

 Members of the RNLI have also received a number of official awards, both for gallantry and distinguished service.
 These include Henry Blogg and William Fleming who both received, in addition to a number of RNLI awards, the George Cross; and Edward Parker and Howard Primrose Knight, both awarded the Distinguished Service Medal for their "gallantry and determination when ferrying troops from the beaches" during the 1940 Dunkirk evacuation.

 Members of the RNLI are regularly appointed to the Order of the British Empire, including awards of the British Empire Medal, for both maritime safety and charitable services.
-In addition, serving RNLI lifeboat crew with five years operational service were eligible for the Queen's Jubilee Medals of 2002, 2012 and 2022 on the same basis as members of government run emergency services.:
+In addition, serving RNLI lifeboat crew with five years operational service were eligible for the Queen's Jubilee Medals of 2002, 2012 and 2022, and the Coronation Medal of 2023, on the same basis as members of government run emergency services.